 USS New Jersey BB-62 - Version 2

-At this time, the artist was serving on board as a petty officer 2nd Class in the Navigation Department.
-A mural of the first version of the painting exists today in the museum section on board US New Jersey in Camden, New Jersey, where she is permanently berthed.
+The artist was serving on board as a petty officer 2nd Class in the Navigation Department at the time.
+He completed several paintings while serving on Navy ships.
+Although the painting above was painted after his service, a copy of the first version of the painting was enlarged to make a mural in the museum section on board US New Jersey.
+USS New Jersey is resides today in Camden, New Jersey, where she is permanently berthed.

 Battleship New Jersey Museum and Memorial : Battleship New Jersey